TheEngineRoom-UniGe/MixedRealityHRC/README.md

 ## Running the Simulation

 ### On ROS
-MoveIt is used for robot motion planning: make sure to install the <your_robot>_moveit_config
+1) MoveIt is used for robot motion planning: make sure to install the <your_robot>_moveit_config from https://moveit.ros.org/robots/
+2) Launch the motion planner node and the server endpoint which enables communication with Unity via the launch/main.launch file

+### On Unity

+1) Start the simulation;
+2) Ensure the handshake between ROS and Unity is established; Communication issues may be related to Windows Defender Firewall (try deactivating it) or closed ports which need to be opened manually
+3)